mckayc/task-donegeon/README.md

 -   **Theming Engine:** Unlock and apply various visual themes to completely change the look and feel of the application.
 -   **Robust Admin Controls:** A "Donegeon Master" role with full control over users, quests, rewards, game rules, and terminology.
 -   **Data Persistence:** A full backend ensures all data is saved to a server, providing a consistent experience across sessions.
--   **Sharing & Backup:** Export and import game content (quests, markets, etc.) via "Blueprints," and create full data backups for peace of mind.
+-   **Full Backup & Restore:** Admins can download a complete backup of the entire game state and restore it, ensuring data safety.

 ## 🗺️ Roadmap